hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

-In this step you will code some details for the CRD that will in subsequently create a CRD on your cluster.
-Currently there are no CRDs defined.
+In this step, you will code some details for the CRD that will in subsequently create a CRD on your cluster.
+Currently, there are no CRDs defined.

 `kubectl get crds`{{execute}}